eshiett1995/flutter-angular-assessment/README.md

 - The app uses `http://10.0.2.2:4200` to access the host machine's localhost from the Android emulator
 - Make sure the Angular server is running on your host machine
 - Internet permission is configured in `AndroidManifest.xml`
+- Cleartext traffic (HTTP) is enabled for localhost connections (required for development)
+- Network security config allows HTTP connections to localhost and 10.0.2.2

 ### iOS
 - The app uses `http://localhost:4200` for iOS simulators